 On the site HGTV.com there are a lot of ideas about using fabric to decorate a wall.
 There are instructions about using liquid starch on fabric and applying it like wallpaper (use episode RXR-901 in search box), there are also directions on how to staple fabric at the top of the wall, in either a shirred look or a flat look.
 You would then use a wood trim nailed to the wall at the top to cover the staples.
 Of course, when you are ready to sell and would take it down, you would have nail and staple holes in your wood paneling.
 (03/10/2007)

 I like the ideas given here so far and wanted to expand on them a little bit.
 You can go to the bedding department in your local discount department store and buy twin sized FLAT sheets in whatever pattern/color you like.
 Then soak them in liquid starch and continue as the posters above have instructed.
 If you don't have a particular "theme" in mind (like Toy Story, Care Bears, etc.) and want to take your chances, you can find really good deals on flat sheets at thrift shops, or the Goodwill or Salvation Army.
-If you can only get one of the twin sheets in a pattern that you like, then just buy colored twin sheets in colors that compliment the patterned one.

 Hope this helps stir some creative ideas!